The Catholic Defender: To Us Was Given "a fountain to purify from sin and uncleanness"

 Zechariah 13:1, "On that day there shall be open to the house of David and to the inhabitants of Jerusalem, a fountain to purify from sin and uncleanness."

-Today's message during the Mass readings included this most important message.
+Being a Baptist, the other Soldier was questioning why a Catholic had to go to a Catholic priest to confess sin?
+I responded with a biblical response quoted up at the top of this article, Zechariah 13:1.
 We are given this fountain that would cleanse sinners from sin.
 It identifies what Jesus would establish in His Catholic Church,"If you forgive the sins of any, they are forgiven; if you retain the sins of any, they are retained."
 John 20:23

 Through this most wondrous Sacrament, the faithful receive the mercy seat of Christ that liberates the soul from death and destruction.
 The Lord takes those sins confessed in the Confessional and throws them into the sea of forgetfulness and remembers them no more (Jeremiah 31:34).